Sayyat/next-i18n-auth/docs/automation.md

 ## **Overview**

-The **Next-i18n-auth** system is a multi-functional internationalization (i18n) solution designed to streamline the process of handling translations in a large-scale Next.js project.
-This system efficiently manages language resources, dynamically generates translations, and integrates with an API to fetch missing translations on-demand.
-It also incorporates a Gulp-based build process for generating types, namespaces, and template translations, providing a smooth development workflow.
+The Next-i18n-auth system is a comprehensive internationalization (i18n) toolkit that streamlines translation management in large-scale Next.js applications.
+It automates namespace generation, key extraction, translation updates, and TypeScript typing — all powered by a Gulp-based workflow.

 ---